 Choice reviews current titles appropriate for libraries that serve students at the undergraduate level, including community colleges.
 We selectively review graduate-level materials that have value for advanced undergraduates or honor students.
-In addition to academic titles, we review selected trade titles that address subjects relevant to undergraduates, and a reading public who shares an interest in scholarly resources.
+In addition to academic titles, we review selected trade titles that address subjects relevant to undergraduates and a reading public that shares an interest in scholarly resources.
 We do not review strictly professional works, reprints, textbooks, or foreign-language materials.
 Choice reviewers are teaching faculty and reference librarians based in North America.

 Choice maintains a profile with most academic and trade publishers, and they send their titles automatically, based on our profile.
 This ensures that all appropriate titles come to our attention.
 We also request particular titles that appear to be appropriate for review.
 Publishers should send finished books to the following address:

 Choice welcomes seasonal catalogs and prepublication announcements.
 Our editors frequently request copies based on these descriptive materials.

 Publishers wishing to have their materials considered for review should read our Selection Policy.

 Books are distributed by Library of Congress classification and evaluated for review by our subject editors.
 We select for review books that merit the attention of undergraduates and the librarians and faculty who serve them.
 Reviews are published in Choice according to an established disciplinary hierarchy.
 Increasingly publications are interdisciplinary, and Choice editors do their best to place reviews to best advantage.

 The Choice editorial director is Bill Mickey, and the subject editors are as follows:

 - Science and technology—Grace Wiersma